 that are more than 122 years old.

 Standard Sheet Glass Colors - For standard sheet glass colors, click the options on the left.

-Off Batch Glass - KOG on occasion will create glass that is not the correct color.
-Therefore, we have OB (Off Batch) glass and weoffer it at a special price.
+Off Color Glass - KOG on occasion will create glass that is not the correct color.
+Therefore, we have OC (Off Color) glass and we offer it at a special price.
 Sometimes, we even have sales, so watch this section.

 Warehouse Glass - This section is for folks who are looking for great bargins on first quality glass.
 Check out glass on this page for exceptional deals on full sheets of glass.
 These sheets must be purchased in full sheet size.
 They can be cut into 16" x 16" pieces and sent via FedEx.

 Use the Form on the left to browse our Sheet Glass Inventory.

 - Opal: Glass that is not transparent, although some sheets may contain relatively transparent areas.

 - Streaky: Contains two or more transparent colors mixed together.